 Cost: $125.00.
 This course takes 16 hours to complete, on average.

 Upon completion of this course, the student will be able to:

 This is a non-credit course offering 3.58 ILUs.
 (What is ILU?)
 Average completion time for the course is 16 hours.
-The course cost is $225 per registration (with the exception of public lab employees, law enforcement, public attorneys, and federal employees – please see "Registration Information" below).
+The course cost is $125.00 per registration.
 A certificate of completion will be issued to students successfully meeting course requirements.

 Table of Contents:

 Unit 1: Investigative Regions